projf/projf-explore/graphics/life-on-screen/README.md

 # Life on Screen

 This folder accompanies the Project F blog post: **[Life on Screen](https://projectf.io/posts/life-on-screen/)**.
 These SystemVerilog designs use a framebuffer to render Conway's Game of Life.
-You can freely build on these [MIT licensed](../../LICENSE) designs for commercial and non-commercial projects.
+You can freely build on these [MIT licensed](../../LICENSE) designs.
 Have fun.

 File layout: